Tahiti Travel Guide

 Is Bora-Bora a Society Islands?

 Yes, Bora-Bora is a volcanic island in the Leeward Islands in French Polynesia’s Society Islands.
 It is located in the center South Pacific Ocean, approximately 165 miles (265 kilometers) northwest of Tahiti.
+If you are interested in geography, find out more about French Polynesia’s geography here.

 Next: Marquesas Islands